Botlhale-AI/docs-bua/docs/Help Desk.md

 provided in the pop-up window by clicking the Download example button.

 - Use the View icon to see the full details of an existing contact.
 You also have the option of editing contact details using this icon.
+Admins can assign tags to users in the contact list.

 - Use the Delete icon to remove an existing contact from your list.
 Note that this operation is final and cannot be undone.